You’ve probably seen news stories about multi-car pileups and huge crashes on local highways, like I-95, I-75, or the Sawgrass Expressway.

 Chain reaction accidents can happen in any situation where two cars are involved and more vehicles proceed to hit the disabled vehicles, which may cause an untold number of secondary collisions.
 Low visibility is a major factor as the more difficult it is to see the road and the disabled vehicles, the more likely it is that a multi-car pileup will occur.

 These crashes have a domino effect and they most often occur at traffic stops or on narrow roads with adjacent lanes of traffic.
-Here are a few scenarios in which a chain reaction accident occur:
+Here are a few scenarios in which a chain reaction accident happen:

 Some of the factors that can contribute to chain reaction accidents include:

 In some cases, the Florida Highway Patrol or other state agencies can bear some responsibility for chain reaction accidents if their negligence contributed in some way to the crash.
-For example, if the state agency should have closed a road due to dangerous low visibility and failed to do so, then it can be considered partially responsible for causing the accident.
+For example, if the state agency should have closed a road due to dangerous low visibility and failed to do so, then it can be considered partially responsible for causing the crash.

 Before you can take action, however, you need to know who was negligent and who should be held responsible, or liable, for the crash.
 Determining liability can be complex in these types of collisions.